atennapel/dynamicinstances/presentation/notes.md

 So our programs will have some impure parts
 The goal is then to split the pure and impure parts and maximize the pure ones.

+There are many research papers and programming languages trying to tackle the problem of giving the user more control over the pure and impure parts of their programs I will now focus on one such approach

+# Algebraic effects and handlers